Quick Answer from Google Search Central

 Framework derived from Google Search Quality Rater Guidelines (December 2022 update and subsequent revisions)

-The E-E-A-T framework was designed before LLMs made AI content generation trivial — but its dimensions map precisely onto the weaknesses of unedited AI content.
-AI cannot have first-hand experience; it can hallucinate authoritative-sounding falsehoods; it cannot be trusted for accuracy without human fact-checking.
-These are not just ranking problems — they are content quality problems that rankings correctly penalize.
+The E-E-A-T framework maps directly onto the weaknesses of unedited AI content.
+AI cannot have first-hand experience; it can hallucinate authoritative-sounding falsehoods; and it needs human fact-checking before publication.
+These are not just ranking problems — they are content quality problems.

 What Actually Gets Penalized: Pattern Analysis